 - Generate and characterize new mouse brain disease models

 - Optimize human stem cell culture and genetic engineering approaches

 - Develop novel 2 and 3D neurological disease models using human stem cells

 - Create and analyze next-generation proteomics and functional genomics data

 We are looking for a highly motivated recently graduated top-level PhD with a strong background in molecular cell biology and/or neurobiology.
 Research experience in neurological disease modeling using animal and/or human pluripotent stem cells are desired.
 Skills in functional analysis of neurons using optogenetics, electrophysiology and/or multielectrode array is meriting.
-The ambitious candidate should be driven to develop a research project using cutting-edge technologies and have the following qualifications:
+The ambitious candidate should be driven to develop a research project using cutting-edge technologies and have: